-The Church family papers contain both personal and business correspondence, along with financial records, property records, court documents, wills, newspaper clippings, and genealogical materials that span over a century, from 1784 to 1928.
+The Church family papers contain both personal and business correspondence, along with financial records, property records, court documents, wills, newspaper clippings, and genealogical materials that span over a century.

 Materials relating to Prof. of Biology Theodore T. Odell include correspondence, publications, photographs, newspaper articles, biographical materials, awards, honorary degrees, event programs, and academic memorabilia.

 This collection contains the family papers of Daisy Weeks Buchholz, WS 1912.
 The materials cover her time at William Smith College, her marriage to Arthur Buchholz, H 1909, and their subsequent life and family.
 Items include diaries, correspondence, photographs, and a large collection of genealogical materials assembled by Daisy and Arthur’s daughter, Priscilla Frisbee.

 Materials related to Elizabeth R. Durfee (Registrar), Walter Hetherington Durfee (Dean, Provost, Acting President and Professor), William Pitt Durfee (Dean, Acting President and Professor), and Horton K. Durfee, Hobart class of 1949 and WW II veteran.

 The majority of this collection is personal correspondence from E. H. C. Taylor to his family during his service in the U.S. Civil War from 1860-1864.
 It also includes some later correspondence, his Muster Roll and a lithograph from the 4th Regiment Michigan Infantry.